 - Council of Fashion Designers of America – Geoffrey Beene Lifetime Achievement Award (2012)

-Tommy Hilfiger may have been written off by large swathes of the fashion elite in the 1990s, but that hasn’t stopped him from building a multi-billion dollar, internationally recognized brand.
-Since starting out as a purveyor of bell-bottoms and hippy gear in the 1970s, he’s grown into one of the most commercially successful designers of the last century… which no doubt explains that giant net worth.
+Tommy Hilfiger may have been written off by large swathes of the fashion elite in the 1990s.
+However, that hasn’t stopped him from building a multi-billion dollar, internationally recognized brand.
+Since the1970s, he’s grown into one of the most commercially successful designers of the last century.